Behind the rising stock price, a neglected listed company worth tens of billions is quietly turning around.

 The cooperation with Carbios means that Wankai has started to try to break out of the petrochemical system and enter a brand - new material path - recycled materials.

 The bio - enzymatic depolymerization technology has, for the first time, enabled discarded PET to return to the same molecular state as virgin materials and re - enter the production system.
-Materials have thus changed from disposable consumables to recyclable production units.
+Materials have thus changed from single - use consumables to recyclable production units.

 This change has directly reshaped the value logic of materials.
 The pricing of materials no longer mainly depends on oil prices and energy costs but more on recycling efficiency, technological capabilities, and the operating costs and stability of the system itself.

-This provides Wankai with a material path that is not fully constrained by the petroleum system and has an independent pricing basis for ESG.
+This provides Wankai with a material path that is not completely restricted by the petroleum system and has an independent ESG - based pricing foundation.

 New path 3: Special materials for high - requirement application scenarios